tvrzna/emptty/README.md

 `ENABLE_NUMLOCK` Enables numlock in daemon mode.
 Possible values are "true" or "false".
 Default value is false.

 `SESSION_ERROR_LOGGING` Defines how logging of session errors is handled.
-Possible values are "default", "appending" or "disabled".
+Possible values are "rotate", "appending" or "disabled".
 Default value is "disabled".

 `SESSION_ERROR_LOGGING_FILE` Overrides path of session errors log file.
 Default value is `/var/log/emptty/session-errors.[TTY_NUMBER].log`.
 __NOTE:__ It expects existence of directories to defined logging file.